 The College has a formal Reserves Policy.
 The College forecasts its financial performance for two years in advance every year as part of its planning process.
-The College currently holds £69,000 of restricted reserves.
-As at the Balance Sheet date the Income and Expenditure account deficit stood at £3,127,000 (2020: deficit £2,688,000).
-As noted above the deficit is entirely due to the rise in the pension fund deficit and does not affect the College's operational position.
+The College currently holds £68,000 of restricted reserves.
+As at the Balance Sheet date the Income and Expenditure account surplus stood at £220,000 (2021: deficit £3,127,000).
+As noted above the low position is entirely due to the rise in the pension fund deficit and does not affect the College's operational position.

-The College has accumulated reserves of £8.178 million (£0.283 million after deduction of the pension fund deficit of £7.895 million) and cash balances of £1.585 million.
+The College has accumulated reserves of £3.575 million (£0.220 million after deduction of the pension fund deficit of £4.606 million) and cash balances of £1.278 million.
 The College aims to make surpluses before FRS 102 S28 pension adjustments.